How to Choose A Paint Color

 You don't have to create a color theme throughout your home, but you should be mindful of adjacent spaces.
 This often means considering a shade or two lighter or darker for adjacent rooms.

-Understand color pyschology
+Understand color psychology

 Look at the lighting